 Despite these violations, Iraee was convicted in absentia and sentenced to six years in prison, the maximum allowable prison term for each charge; this charge was later reduced to two and one half years in prison as part of a Nowrooz (Persian New Year) pardon.
 Sadeghi was sentenced to 15 years in prison on charges of “spreading propaganda against the system” for interviews he conducted about human rights and prison conditions; “spreading lies in cyberspace” for Facebook posts about political prisoners and 1980s Iranian history; and “insulting the founder of the Islamic Republic” for the same Facebook posts.

 After her conviction, Iraee was released from detention and allowed to return home.
 She never received a formal summons to begin serving her sentence.
 However, on October 24, 2016 she was arrested by intelligence officials who escorted her to prison.

 In October 2016, Sadeghi began a widely publicized 71 day hunger strike to pressure authorities to release his wife.
 In response to the strike, authorities granted Iraee leave on January 3, 2017 in exchange for a bail payment.
 Yet, the release was short-lived.
 She was re-arrested on January 22, 2017 on her way to visit Sadeghi in the hospital.

 Iraee continues to speak out publicly to protest the Iranian government from her jail cell.
 She has written several open letters from prison, including one in which she has refused to participate in the May 2017 presidential election, criticized a staged tour of Evin prison for foreign ambassadors in July 2017, and supported protestors.

 In January 2018, Iraee faced additional charges for allegedly insulting Supreme Leader Ali Khamenei and reciting a political poem.
 She was subsequently beaten by prison guards and transferred to Shahr-e-Rey Prison after she refused to go to court.
-In early February 2018, Iraee began a hunger strike which seriously impacted her health; in early April 2018 she was recently transferred to the hospital in critical condition.
+In early February 2018, Iraee began a hunger strike which seriously impacted her health; in early April 2018 she was transferred to the hospital in critical condition.
+In May 2018, she was returned to Evin Prison.